A. A. Ames: Prosecution

 In April 1902, a grand jury under the leadership of foreman Hovey C. Clarke began an investigation into the Minneapolis city government and its officials.
 Clarke was a respected and successful citizen who singlehandedly took on the case, dismissing the county's prosecutor when he was unwilling to attack Ames.
 Clarke paid private detectives, both locally known men and others from out of town, to investigate.
 After obtaining enough evidence to indict two of Ames' henchmen, they were convinced to turn state's evidence and provide information on others in the organization.
-By June 1902, indictments has been made against Fred Ames, Gardner and others.
-Before he too was convicted, Ames fled the city after announcing he has been hired to run a hotel in West Baden, Indiana.
+By June 1902, indictments had been made against Fred Ames, Gardner and others.
+Before he too was convicted, Ames fled the city after announcing he had been hired to run a hotel in West Baden, Indiana.
 He attempted to stay in power from Indiana, but finally announced his resignation as mayor effective September 6, 1902.

 As his former allies were tried and indicted, Ames remained on the run.
 In February 1903, he was arrested at the house of Episcopalian clergyman Rev. C. H. Chapin in Hancock, New Hampshire.
 Despite a "strong fight on the part of the fugitive," Ames was extradited to Minnesota and put on trial for receiving a bribe of six hundred dollars from a prostitute.
 Based on the testimony of his co-conspirators, including his bagman Irwin A. Gardner, Ames was found guilty and sentenced to six years in the Minnesota State Prison at Stillwater.
 The sentence was overturned on appeal and, after two additional trials ended as mistrials, all legal action against him was ceased.